jacksonb-cs/Bloodweb-Pathfinder/README.md

 <img src="https://github.com/jacksonb-cs/Bloodweb-Pathfinder/blob/main/Screenshots/Report%20Example%20Web.png?raw=true" width="400">
 </p>

-Although there is a lot going on, the only things of note (for the purposes of judging my project at a glance) are:
+Although the above image is rather busy, the only things of note (in order to judge my project at a glance) are:
 - Nodes (shown as white, circled icons)
 - Node's background color
 - Node's background shape